meegpipe/meegpipe/README.md

 ### Sun/Oracle grid engine (optional)

-If [Oracle Grid Engine][oge] (OGE) is installed on your system, then _meegpipe_ should be able to use to push your processing jobs to the grid.
+If [Oracle Grid Engine][oge] (OGE) is installed on your system, then _meegpipe_ should be able to use it to push your processing jobs to the grid.
 A good overview on the administration of OGE can be found on [this presentation][oge-slides] by Daniel Templeton.